mkgrgis/mongo_fdw/README.md

 #### JOIN push-down
 `mongo_fdw` now also supports join push-down.
-The joins between two foreign tables from the same remote MySQL server are pushed to a remote server, instead of fetching all the rows for both the tables and performing a join locally, thereby may enhance the performance.
+The joins between two foreign tables from the same remote MongoDB server are pushed to a remote server, instead of fetching all the rows for both the tables and performing a join locally, thereby may enhance the performance.
 Currently, joins involving only relational and arithmetic operators in join-clauses